What Buyers and Sellers Need to Know About the Central Arkansas Market

 The national housing market may be tilting toward buyers in 2026 — but real estate is never one-size-fits-all.
 In Central Arkansas, market conditions can change dramatically by city, neighborhood, price point, and even school district.

+So, is it a buyer’s market or a seller’s market right now in Central Arkansas?
 The short answer: it depends — and knowing which side has leverage in your specific area can mean tens of thousands of dollars difference in your outcome.

 This guide breaks down: